boostercloud/booster/website/docs/03_features/05_error-handling.md

 }
 ```

-Tis method receives the error that was thrown and the command that was being handled when the error occurred.
+This method receives the error that was thrown and the command that was being handled when the error occurred.

 ### Scheduled command handle errors